IDN Foundation Dry Needling Course – Raleigh, NC

 The purpose of the Neurologic Dry Needling for Pain Management and Sports Rehabilitation Course is to obtain knowledge and clinical skills necessary to diagnose and treat soft tissue pain and dysfunction using the Integrative Dry Needling (IDN) concept.
 This 27-hour applied-learning course combines interactive lectures and practical hands-on labs.
 Students participate in several practical sessions, which are intended to provide feedback to students regarding their comprehension of key concepts and techniques.
 These practical lab sessions enable students to critically self-evaluate if additional instruction or self- study is needed for clinical competency.

-Continuing Education: Approved for 2.7 CEU’s by the Federation of State Board of Physical Therapy as well as other state licensure boards independent of the FSBPT.
+Continuing Education: Approved for 2.7 CEU’s, 27 contact hours, and 32 CCU’s by the Federation of State Board of Physical Therapy as well as other state licensure boards independent of the FSBPT.
 Approved for 25 Category A CEU’s through the BOC.

 IDN Foundation Course – Neurologic Dry Needling for Pain Management and Sports Rehabilitation